nbattezzati/fsml/README.md

 ```

 ### 4. The FSML C interface (how to use the FSM from your own C program)
-In order to use the generated C code that translates your FSM, first of all you need to include it's header file.
+In order to use the generated C code that translates your FSM, first of all you need to include its header file.
 The header file of the generated FSM is named `<prefix>_fsm.h`, where the prefix is the name of the FSM by default.

 A part from the user declarations, the header file contains a first `enum` `<prefix>_state_t` that enumerates the FSM states.